rodakorn/randwall/README.md

 Settings
 --------

 The first time this extension is executed needs to be configured.
 Click on the camera icon in the status area, then click the "+" button and the settings dialog will be opened.
-This settings dialog can be accessed throug gnome-shell-extension-prefs or via gnome-tweak-tools -> Extensions.
+This settings dialog can be accessed through gnome-shell-extension-prefs or via gnome-tweak-tools -> Extensions.

 ![](http://i.imgur.com/HmqKvE6.png)